cdapio/cdap/cdap-docs/examples-manual/source/examples/hello-world.rst

 Overview
 ===========

-This application uses one Stream, one Dataset, one Flow and one Service to implement the classic "Hello World".
+This application uses one Stream, one Dataset, one Flow and one Service to implement the classic "Hello World":

 - A stream to send names to;
 - A flow with a single flowlet that reads the stream and stores in a dataset each name in a KeyValueTable; and
-- A Service, that reads the name from the KeyValueTable and responds with "Hello [Name]!"
+- A service that reads the name from the KeyValueTable and responds with "Hello [Name]!"

 The ``HelloWorld`` Application